Want to know how to make a reading habit?

-But when you avoid buying books and think that you will find some trick to read the content of the book, you lose this opportunity to create a special bond with the book.
+But when you avoid buying books and think that you will find some trick to read the book’s content, you lose this opportunity to create a special bond with the book.

-If you don’t have enough money or are in a situation where you can’t afford to buy a certain book, then you can buy a second-hand book or borrow it from one of your friends if he or she has it.
+If you don’t have enough money or are in a situation where you can’t afford to buy a particular book, then you can buy a second-hand book or borrow it from one of your friends if they have it.

 You can save money.

 You can limit your spending on unnecessary stuff like watching a movie.

 You can cut out on useless subscriptions.

 You need to feel the book in your hands to build a habit.